 There were plenty of trips to the “Old Barn” to see the Blackhawks play as a kid.
-I have vivid memories of walking up the stairs and through, what we hoped was, water to get to our seats in the rafters.
-You could feel the vibrations through the red wooden seats when one of my childhood heroes, Dirk Graham or Steve Larmer lit the lamp and sent the building into bedlam.
+I have vivid memories of walking up the stairs and through what we hoped was water to get to our seats in the rafters.
+You could feel the vibrations through the red wooden seats when one of my childhood heroes, Dirk Graham or Steve Larmer, lit the lamp and sent the building into bedlam.

-I will never forget how excited I was in the third grade when the family got cable television and I finally could see the Blackhawks from the comfort of our living room couch.
+I will never forget how excited I was in the third grade when the family got cable television, and I finally could see the Blackhawks from the comfort of our living room couch.
 Of course, we only had that luxury for road games, but seeing those red sweaters on television was a treat.

 In 2007, I became a season ticket holder myself.
 The sense of pride I felt when I took my father to a Blackhawks game for the first time on my dime was overwhelming.
 The New York Islanders were in town, but more importantly, the 1961 Stanley Cup-winning team was being honored that night.
-This was a team I grew up hearing stories of and, at that time, were the last championship team in franchise history.
+This was a team I grew up hearing stories of and, at that time, was the last championship team in franchise history.
 My father could still recite the entire roster from that season, and watching him see his childhood heroes reunited brought a special feeling of warmth.

 The entire night Dad kept insisting that he pay for the ticket.
-I kept telling him that he had been taking me to games my whole life and it was my turn to return the favor.
+I kept telling him that he had been taking me to games my whole life, and it was my turn to return the favor.
 Later that night, while I was hanging up my coat, I found a $20 bill in my coat pocket.

 A Championship Team & a Championship Woman

 Jill was everything I looked for in a companion; she was funny, smart, caring, loved music and hockey.
-She grew up in Bloomington, MN as a Minnesota North Stars fan, but after moving to Chicago, and with the Stars heading to Dallas, she became a Blackhawks fan.
+She grew up in Bloomington, MN, as a Minnesota North Stars fan, but after moving to Chicago and with the Stars heading to Dallas, she became a Blackhawks fan.

 On Oct.
 12, 2009, I took Jill to a Blackhawks game for the first time.
 It was the second home game of the season against the Calgary Flames.
 The Blackhawks went down 5-0 before the game was even 12 minutes old.

-During a stoppage in play, I joked that if the Blackhawks lost the first game I took someone to, then it would be a long time before I asked them back.
+During a stoppage in play, I joked that if the Blackhawks lost the first game, I took someone to, then it would be a long time before I asked them back.
 She calmly smiled and told me that there was plenty of time left and the Blackhawks were going to stage a comeback.

 John Madden brought some life into the United Center when he got the Blackhawks on the board late in the first period.
-The second period saw goals from Patrick Kane, Dustin Byfuglien and Dave Bolland to cut the deficit down to a single goal.
+The second period saw goals from Patrick Kane, Dustin Byfuglien, and Dave Bolland to cut the deficit down to a single goal.
 Patrick Sharp tied the game early in the third period before Brent Seabrook completed the epic comeback just 26 seconds into overtime.

 I realized two things that night: the 2009-10 Blackhawks were a special team and Jill was an equally special woman.

 Jill and I were together on June 9, 2010, when Kane ended the longest active Stanley Cup drought with his overtime goal from an impossible angle.
-Moments after the win and before Jonathan Toews was handed the greatest trophy in all of sports, I stepped outside to make a phone call.
+Moments after the win and before Jonathan Toews was handed the greatest trophy in all of sports; I stepped outside to make a phone call.
 I called my Dad.
 He had been waiting for this day for 49 years.
 Although our conversation was brief, it was special.
 Little did we know, that would be the last Stanley Cup title he would be able to enjoy.